 Sophomore guard Abby Scott was named WAC Player of the Week during her performance in the week of Jan.
 13-19.
-Trakh guided Scott as she hit a career-high 36 points, including 11 three pointers, which broke the WAC and NM State record for three pointers in a game and putting her to tie for second in the NCAA.
-During the game, Scott posted five rebounds and four assists in the Aggie win against Chicago State (1/16).
-Scott followed the game with another 25 points, eight rebounds, three assists and two assists in a win against Kansas City (1/18).
+Trakh guided Scott as she hit a career-high 36 points versus Chicago State, including 11 three pointers, which broke the WAC and NM State record for three pointers in a game and putting her to tie for second in the NCAA.
+Scott followed the game with another 25 points, eight rebounds, three assists and two assists in a win against Kansas City.

 During the season, junior guard Danesia Williamson was named to the 2014 All-WAC second team and all-tournament team after her performance during conference play.
-At the WAC Tournament, Williamson scored a career-high 37 points in the quarterfinals win over Texas - Pan American (3/12) and went 17-for-19 at the line to set a new WAC and NM State record.
-Her 37 points tied Williamson for most points scored in a single game for NM State.
+At the WAC Tournament, Williamson scored a career-high 37 points in the quarterfinals win over Texas-Pan American and went 17-for-19 at the line to set a new WAC and NM State record.
+Her 37 points tied Anita Maxwell for second-most points scored in a single game for NM State.
 She finished the year for NM State with five 30-point games and put up double-figure scoring in 21 of her 22 games.

-In his second year with the Aggies, Trakh led the 2012-13 Aggies collect more than double the wins from the previous season and finish with a 15-16 overall record, 7-11 in the Western Athletic Conference.
-He guided NM State defeating the defending Conference USA champions UTEP as part of the Battle of I-10 Rivalry Series.
+In his second year with the Aggies, Trakh led the 2012-13 Aggies to collect more than double the wins from the previous season and finish with a 15-16 overall record and 7-11 in the WAC.
+He guided NM State to a win over defending Conference USA champion UTEP as part of the Battle of I-10 Rivalry Series.
 Trakh notched his 300th career victory as a Division I head coach while leading the Aggies in 2012-13.
-The milestone came off a 70-68 win over Southern Utah (12/1) in Cedar City, Utah.
+The milestone came off a 70-68 win over Southern Utah in Cedar City, Utah.

 Under the direction of Trakh and staff, the Aggies worked to the program’s highest scoring game in 21 years, when NM State topped then-WAC leading Utah State 106-94.
 The Aggies also notched another milestone in the record books with the 600th program victory in the 87-81 win over Cal State Bakersfield.

-NM State garnered three WAC Player of the Week Awards during the latter part of the 2012-13 season and senior Stefanie Gilbreath was named Newcomer of the Year and All-WAC Second Team.
-He led the Aggies reach the quarterfinals of the 2013 WAC Championships before falling to No.1 seed Seattle.
+NM State garnered three WAC Player of the Week Awards during the latter part of the 2012-13 season and senior Stefanie Gilbreath was named Newcomer of the Year and All-WAC second team.
+He led the Aggies to the quarterfinals of the 2013 WAC Championships before falling to No.1 seed Seattle.

-Trakh (pronounced TRACK), became the 10th head coach in NM State history and has nearly 30 years of head coaching experience, including 16 at the NCAA Division I level at both Southern California and Pepperdine.
+Trakh has over 30 years of head coaching experience, including 20 at the NCAA Division I level at both Southern California and Pepperdine.

 Trakh served as the head coach at USC from 2004-09, where he compiled a 90-64 overall record.
 In his first two seasons, he guided the Women of Troy to their first NCAA appearances in seven years, as the team advanced to the second round in both 2005 and 2006.
 The Trojans finished in the top half of the Pac-10 all five years and were the conference tournament runner-up in 2009 and regular season runner-up in 2005.